1st/python-on-macos/README.md

-How to setup python environment on Mac OS X Yosemite and El Capitan
+How to setup python environment on Mac OS X Yosemite & El Capitan
 =============

 On this page I describe how to setup `python` environment on `Mac OS X Yosemite (10.10)` and `El Capitan (10.11)`